 Proceedings of the National Academy of Sciences.
 Auditory Processing Disorder International Research.
 Adults with dyslexia are impaired in categorizing speech and nonspeech sounds on the basis of temporal cues.
 Author Affiliations Edited* by Michael M. Merzenich, University of California, San Francisco, CA, and approved April 30, 2010 (received for review November 9, 2009) Abstract Developmental dyslexia is characterized by severe reading and spelling difficulties that are persistent and resistant to the usual didactic measures and remedial efforts.

 It is well established that a major cause of these problems lies in poorly specified representations of speech sounds.
 Speech contains a number of acoustic cues that are used to discriminate speech sounds belonging to different phonetic categories.
 Although previous speech perception studies predominantly indicate that individuals with dyslexia are less categorical than normal readers in the way that they perceive phonetic contrasts, especially stop consonants (7–28; but see 6, 29–32 for contra-evidence), these studies are inconclusive as to whether these problems are exclusive to speech.

 Fig. 1.
 Table 1.
 Results Fig. 2.
 Table 2.
 Discussion Methods Stimuli.
 Assistive listening devices drive neuroplasticity in children with dyslexia.
 Author Affiliations Edited by Thomas D. Albright, The Salk Institute for Biological Studies, La Jolla, CA, and approved August 3, 2012 (received for review April 23, 2012) Abstract Children with dyslexia often exhibit increased variability in sensory and cognitive aspects of hearing relative to typically developing peers.

 Attention-driven auditory cortex short-term plasticity helps segregate relevant sounds from noise.
 Author Affiliations Edited* by Robert Desimone, Massachusetts Institute of Technology, and approved January 22, 2011 (received for review November 1, 2010) Abstract How can we concentrate on relevant sounds in noisy environments?

 A “gain model” suggests that auditory attention simply amplifies relevant and suppresses irrelevant afferent inputs.
 However, it is unclear whether this suffices when attended and ignored features overlap to stimulate the same neuronal receptive fields.
+A “tuning model” suggests that, in addition to gain, attention modulates feature selectivity of auditory neurons.
 Humans have a remarkable capacity for auditory selective attention in noisy environments.
 These two classic theories have been recently complemented by results supporting a more detailed “tuning model” of auditory attention (14–18).

+Fig. 1.
+Task design and hypotheses.
+Results Behavioral Data.
+Dynamic MEG/EEG/fMRI Estimates.
+Fig. 2.
+Event-related MEG responses.
+Fig. 3.
+Fig. 4.
+Fig. 5. fMRI Results.
+Discussion.
 Auditory plasticity and speech motor learning.
 Author Affiliations Edited by Michael M. Merzenich, University of California, San Francisco, CA, and approved September 24, 2009 (received for review June 28, 2009) Abstract Is plasticity in sensory and motor systems linked?
 Footnotes 1To whom correspondence should be addressed.
 A structural–functional basis for dyslexia in the cortex of Chinese readers.
 Author Affiliations Communicated by Robert Desimone, Massachusetts Institute of Technology, Cambridge, MA, February 25, 2008 (received for review January 1, 2008) Abstract Developmental dyslexia is a neurobiologically based disorder that affects ≈5–17% of school children and is characterized by a severe impairment in reading skill acquisition.

+In fact, a link between beat synchronization, which requires fine auditory–motor synchrony, and language skills has been found in school-aged children, as well as adults.
+Here, we show this relationship between beat entrainment and language metrics in preschoolers and use beat synchronization ability to predict the precision of neural encoding of speech syllables in these emergent readers.
+Abstract Temporal cues are important for discerning word boundaries and syllable segments in speech; their perception facilitates language acquisition and development.
+Results Drumming Consistency.
+Fig. 1.
+Language Metrics.
+Speech Syllable Envelope Encoding.
+Fig. 2.
+Discussion Participants.
 Brain sensitivity to print emerges when children learn letter–speech sound correspondences.
 Author Affiliations Edited by Michael Posner, University of Oregon, Eugene, OR, and approved March 5, 2010 (received for review April 21, 2009) A correction has been published Abstract The acquisition of reading skills is a major landmark process in a human's cognitive development.

 On the neural level, a new functional network develops during this time, as children typically learn to associate the well-known sounds of their spoken language with unfamiliar characters in alphabetic languages and finally access the meaning of written words, allowing for later reading.
 Learning to read starts with the establishment of grapheme–phoneme correspondences between letters and speech sounds in alphabetic languages such as German or English.
 Left occipito-temporal cortex regions, referred to as the “visual word-form system” (VWFS) (2), are often engaged in print processing.
 Table 1.
 Characteristics of training groups Fig. 1.
 Results Behavior.
 Training intensity.